Wet cycling around the Minginish peninsula.

 A good lunch spot.

-Later, I decided to get down to the shore, to use a different path to the one I came with.
+Later, I decided to get down to the shore, to use a different path than the one I came with.

 This wasn't the best call, unfortunately.
 The rock was so slippery, it proved non-cyclable.
 Oh well; it was adventurous, nonetheless.